bjarte/Cake-xUnit-DotNetCore-Demo/README.md

 # cake-xunit-dotnetcore-demo
-Simple dotnet core project using Cake to define the build process, TeamCity to build and Octopus Deploy for deployment
+Simple dotnet core project using Cake Build to define the build process, TeamCity to build and Octopus Deploy for deployment